DARS-UM/DARS/Data_Preparation.md

 d_overview <- d_description %>%
   select(Code, `Calendar Year`, Overview) %>%
   unnest_tokens(output = word, input = Overview)
 d_description <- d_description %>%
   select(Code, `Calendar Year`, Description) %>%
   unnest_tokens(output = word, input = Description)
 d_manual <- unnest_tokens(d_manual, output = word, input = Manual)
 ```

 ### Stemming

 We then use the function `hunspell__stem`, which returns valid stems for a given word, to stem the words in the tibbles `d_overview_tidy` and `d_description_tidy`.

 We first create a function `stem_hunspell` which, given a term, returns its most basic stem (the last one from the list of stem returned by `hunspell__stem`).
-We then apply `stem_hunspell` on the words of `d_overview_tidy`.
-Since, `stem_hunspell` is not a vectorized function and the number of words in `d_overview_tidy` is large, we first use distinct on the `word` variable to find a list containing *once* each term present in the course overviews.
-Then, we apply the function `stem_hunspell` on this list.
-We save the terms and their stems in the tibble `stems`.
-Since the course descriptions can be conceptualized as a subset of the course overviews, the tibble `stems` contains all the terms present in the descriptions and can therefore safely used to stem the words in `d_description_tidy`.
+We would like to apply `stem_hunspell` on the words of `d_overview_tidy` and `d_manual`, since they have similar structures, we row bind them into `dictionary` to ease the application of `stem_hunspell`.
+However, since, `stem_hunspell` is not a vectorized function and the number of words in `dictionary` is large, we first use distinct on the `word` variable to find a list containing *once* each term present in the course overviews and manuals.
+Then, we use `mutate` to apply the function `stem_hunspell` on each word from our dictionary and save its results as a new column `word_stem`.

 ``` r
 stem_hunspell <- function(term) {